maxriek/3D-Microbe-Tracking/README.md

 ## Time filtering

-After applying the z-layer selection - if the output is too noisy - this script could be useful.
+After applying the Z-layer selection, usually the output is very noisy and this script could be useful for eliminating unrelated particles.
-It eliminates unrelated particles by comparing the time associated with each particle to the corresponding time value on the MHI.
+This is done by comparing the time associated with each particle to the corresponding time value on the MHI.

 ### Usage